 The par three 3rd is regarded as the signature hole on the course, and for many golfers it’s the best on the whole complex.
 Dropping 50 feet from teebox to green, it requires a carry of around 180 yards to clear Hookmoor Brook which wanders across the front of a putting surface that’s surrounded by large mature trees.

-It’s not a course to walk, nor is it for the faint-hearted.
-You’ll also need nerves of steel and a driving licence to manage a buggy around this unconventional site which traverses hills and valleys on the northern edge of the Dartmoor National Park.
+The Kigbeare is not an easy course to walk, nor is it for the faint-hearted.
+You’ll also need nerves of steel and a driving licence to drive a buggy around this unconventional site, which traverses steep hills and valleys.

 As per our illustrious editor's review, a challenging, good, buggy-only course that is indivisible from its host facility.
 Given the footfall and low cost Ashbury Manor delivers surprisingly good golf, but I inherited the "privilege" of bringing a mixed age Society group of 32 here and not for nothing is it still known as the "Tour From Hell".
 Ideal if you'd like to brush up on your snooker, art and archery, but if you are looking to socialise outside of a lawn bowls demographic try At Mellion !